 Almaden Country Day School (ACDS) seeks full-time elementary and middle school teachers for The Learning Center (TLC) at ACDS.
 In our popular and growing program, these classes are taught in small groups, with 1 teacher and 4 students.
 We are looking for patient, compassionate teachers who understand the strengths and challenges of children with dyslexia.

 The needs of our bright students are addressed through multisensory instruction and thoughtful teaching.
 Language arts, math, social studies, and social-emotional learning are part of the TLC curriculum.

-ACDS will cover the costs of training teachers in the Orton-Gillingham method of instruction.
+ACDS will cover the costs of training teachers in the Orton-Gillingham Approach to instruction.
 Teachers are expected to complete all training with fidelity.

 Familiarity with current best practices in the context of a developmental learning philosophy